robang74/redfishos/forum/todo/sailfishos-refactoring-begins.md

 >
 > When booting the recovery mode on the phone and using a BT keyboard, then rescue operations could be done without having a computer.

 AFAIK, no because there is no reasonable way to deal with the display after the recovery boot, e.g. cfr. `yamui` part in the link above.
-Even the telnet IP address is shown properly.
+Also the telnet IPv4 address is not shown properly in a manner that can be read easily.

 ---